ithinkihaveacat/WordPress/beebo-theme/README.md

   `wp-content/themes/twentynineteen/style.css`, while developing it may be useful to get git to ignore any (local) changes to this file via `git update-index --skip-worktree wp-content/themes/twentynineteen/style.css`.
+* For "live" editing and debugging, use the "Theme Editor" section of the "Appearance" menu.
+This lets you edit the generated CSS, for example.